-- Similarly, another study focusing on wage effects at the occupational level during 1992 and 2006, found that, in the unskilled and semi-skilled service sector, a 1% rise in the share of migrants reduced average wages in that occupation by 0.5%.
+- Similarly, another study focusing on wage effects at the occupational level during 1992 and 2006, found that, in the unskilled and semi-skilled service sector, a 1% rise in the share of immigrants reduced average wages in that occupation by 0.5%.

 The available research also shows that any declines in wages are likely to be greatest for resident workers who are themselves migrants.
-This is because the skills of new migrants are likely to be more similar to the skills of migrants already employed in the UK than for those of UK-born workers.
+This is because the skills of new immigrants are likely to be more similar to the skills of migrants already employed in the UK than for those of UK-born workers.

 Research does not find a significant impact of overall immigration on unemployment in the UK

 The first systematic study of this issue used data for 1983-2000 to analyse how changes in the share of migrants impact on employment, labour market participation and unemployment of existing workers.
 It concluded that immigration had no statistically significant effect on the overall employment outcomes of UK-born workers.

 The study did, however, find statistically significant effects on specific educational groups of UK-born workers: immigration was found to affect employment, activity rates and unemployment of UK-born with intermediate levels of education (defined as O-level and equivalent) and a positive impact on employment outcomes of UK-born workers with A-levels or university degrees (and equivalent).